-This chicken teriyaki burger for toddlers replicates the template from the smashburger on the site–golden brown outside, creamy middle, nutrition packed in–with a slightly sweeter profile, thanks to the addition of teriyaki sauce.
-You could, of course, leave the kale out, but why?
-There is no better place to hide vegetables than a burger, my friend.
+This chicken teriyaki burger for toddlers replicates the template from the smashburger on our site–golden brown outside, creamy middle, nutrition packed in–with a slightly sweeter profile, thanks to the addition of teriyaki sauce.
+You could, of course, leave the kale out, of course--but why?
+There may be no better place to hide vegetables than a burger, my friend.

-Check out our other great burger recipes or chicken dishes!
+Check out our other great burger recipes or all our great chicken recipes for kids!

 What’s in a Chicken Teriyaki Burger For Toddlers?